admiralyeoj/resume/resume.md

 <p class="date">July 2024 - Current</p>

 - Using PHP, Javascript and MySQL, CSS to create custom WordPress themes and plugins to create robust websites.
-Using Rest APIs and GraphQL to create functionality and integration with 3rd party software and services (e.g., Google APIs, Salesforce, Keap) to ensure the client's needs were met.
+Using Rest APIs and GraphQL to create functionality and integration with 3rd-party software and services (Google APIs, Salesforce, Shopify) to ensure the client's needs.
 - Worked with clients to identify, debug, and fix issues to ensure optimal performance
-- Working with front-end developers, I help create custom functionality for Custom Themes and Plugins in different Websites and Web apps.
 - Collaborated with clients to manage expectations and ensure deadlines were met, contributing to the smooth execution of the project.

 ### Senior Software Engineer